-The Chinese Crested Dog has a unique, graceful and elegant appearance.
-There are actually two varieties for this breed, which can be found in a single litter: (1) the Hairless, with a silky hair on the head, tail and feet; and (2) the Powder Puff, a genetically recessive kind with a full coat.
-Belonging to the Toy group, the Crested stands 23 to 33 centimetres and weighs 10 to 13 pounds.
-Both varieties have a slightly elongated and rounded head, cleanly chiseled cheeks, strong jaws with a perfect scissor bite, dark, almond-shaped eyes, large and erect ears that are set low, and a slender, medium to long body.
+The Chinese crested dog has a unique, graceful, and elegant appearance.
+There are actually two varieties of this breed, which can be found in a single litter: (1) the hairless, with a silky hair on the head, tail, and feet; and (2) the powderpuff, a genetically recessive kind with a full coat.
+Belonging to the Toy Group, the crested stands 23–33 centimetres and weighs 10–13 pounds.
+Both varieties have a slightly elongated and rounded head, cleanly chiselled cheeks, strong jaws with a perfect scissor bite, dark, almond-shaped eyes, large and erect ears that are set low, and a slender, medium to long body.

-The Hairless Crested has a soft, flowing hair on its head, feet and tail, and is bald on the rest of its body.
-The Powder Puff Crested has a silky double coat with a thick, flowing undercoat.
+The hairless crested has a soft, flowing hair on its head, feet, and tail and is bald on the rest of its body.
+The powderpuff crested has a silky double coat with a thick, flowing undercoat.
 According to KC standards, all colours and colour combinations are acceptable.
-This breed usually come in black, white, blue, brown, cream, sable, fawn, gold, liver, mahogany, and tri-colour.
-The skin tone of the Hairless can pale cream, pink and black.
+This breed usually comes in black, white, blue, brown, cream, sable, fawn, gold, liver, mahogany, and tricolour.
+The skin tone of the hairless can pale cream, pink, and black.

 The two varieties have different grooming needs.
-The Hairless needs to be bathed frequently as its hairless body tends to develop skin problems like acne and blackheads.
-Applying sun block or moisturizers is a big no-no. The Powder Puff requires a lot of work to groom.
-Its undercoat tends to matt easily as s puppy so brushing daily is a must.
+The hairless needs to be bathed frequently as its hairless body tends to develop skin problems like acne and blackheads.
+Applying sunblock or moisturisers is a big no-no. The powderpuff requires a lot of work to groom.
+Its undercoat tends to mat easily, so daily brushing is a must.
 As it gets older, it can be done weekly.
-Because the Powder Puff has a long, flowing hair, it needs to be taken to a professional groomer several times a year so grooming at home becomes more manageable.
-Bathing can be done as needed, not as frequently as the Hairless.
+Because the powderpuff has long, flowing hair, it needs to be taken to a professional groomer several times a year, so that grooming at home becomes more manageable.
+Bathing can be done as needed, not as frequent like the hairless.

-Chinese Crested Dogs are prone to dental problems, especially the Hairless variety.
-Make sure to brush their teeth at least three times a week and give them dental chews to remove tartar build-up.
-You also have to clean and keep their ears dry to avoid infections.
-Their nails should also be trimmed as overgrowth can be uncomfortable and may cause scratches to people and other pets.
-Lastly, always inspect your dog’s skin for bumps and fleas.
+Chinese crested dog breed is prone to dental problems, especially the hairless variety.
+Make sure to brush its teeth at least three times a week and give it dental chews to remove tartar build-up.
+You also have to clean and keep its ears dry to avoid infections.
+Its nails should also be trimmed as overgrown nails can be uncomfortable and may cause scratch wounds to people and other pets.
+Lastly, always inspect your dog’s skin for bumps and ticks/fleas.